 Or, if you're a local who wants to get to know the capital a bit better!

 In my experience, one of the easiest and most pleasant ways to see the city of London is from the water, and it's an alternative view, to boot!

-City Cruises offer relatively inexpensive trips up and down England’s most famous river, with stops at Greenwich, Tower Pier, the London Eye and Westminster.
+City Cruises offer relatively inexpensive trips up and down England's most famous river, stopping at Greenwich, Tower Pier, the London Eye, and Westminster.

 The price for one way is $15.
 If you have purchased a travel card, flash that, and they'll knock a few pounds off the price.

-My advice is to start at Greenwich – the sights get more and more impressive as you cruise along, starting with Canary Wharf and ending with beautiful Westminster.
+My advice is to start at Greenwich – the sights get more and more impressive as you cruise along, beginning with Canary Wharf and ending with beautiful Westminster.

 Look down on London From the Sky Garden

 There are plenty of places you can travel to gain a bird's eye view of London.
 My favorite is the Sky Garden, simply because it is free.